roth-hex-lab/roth-hex-lab.github.io/content/authors/shiyu/_index.md

   - Researchers
 ---

-Shiyu is a PhD candidate at the Professorship for Machine Intelligence in Orthopedics / Human-Centered Computing and Extended Reality Lab of TU Munich.
+Shiyu is a Doctoral candidate at the Professorship for Machine Intelligence in Orthopedics / Human-Centered Computing and Extended Reality Lab of TU Munich.
 His research interests include 6D pose estimation, 3D object tracking and AR assembly guidance.
 He has some Engineering backgrounds in the fields of AI, Robotics, Mechanical Engineering during his bachelor and master study.